Tahoe Forest and Incline Village’s skilled teams lead the way in rural stroke care

 Awards & recognition

-The American Heart Association’s Get With The Guidelines® - Stroke Rural Recognition Silver award recognizes efforts to address the unique health needs of rural communities
+The American Heart Association’s Get With The Guidelines® - Stroke Rural Recognition Gold award recognizes efforts to address the unique health needs of rural communities

 Learn more